trashhalo/markdown-resume/readme.md

 2. In your clone on the command line run: `vagrant up`
 3. After the vagrant box comes up ssh into the box: `vagrant ssh `
 4. Go to the clone in vagrant: `cd /vagrant`
-6. Edit `resume.markdown` to your liking
+6. Edit `src/resume.markdown` to your liking
-5. Build your resume.pdf: `make`
+5. Build your resume: `make`